 True caviar delivers a far more complex profile of flavors, and the finish is superior in every way.
 The flavor of kelp is somewhat one-dimensional and not on the same level.

 Caviar connoisseurs know this first hand – once you get a taste of the real thing, it’s tough to go back!
 This isn’t to say that kelp caviar isn’t without its charms.
 Just know that we’re talking about two completely different products that each have their time and place.

 You might think that kelp doesn’t offer much in the way of nutrition, and in a sense, you’re right.

 Kelp caviar is extremely low on calories, contains no fat or protein, and won’t give you much fuel in the tank to burn.

 For some people, however, that’s great news for their diets!
-True sturgeon caviar is notoriously nutrient-dense (protein, fat, and cholesterol), so the kelp version is certainly better for anyone trying to shed some pounds and slim down for summer.
+True sturgeon caviar is notoriously nutrient-dense (protein, fat, cholesterol, and omega-3 fatty acids), so the kelp version is certainly better for anyone trying to shed some pounds and slim down for summer.

 There are few better options out there for vegetarians in need of an elegant addition to their daily snack routines.
 A scoop of kelp caviar can take any casual bite to the next level of luxury.

 Kelp caviar might be lacking in macronutrients, but it makes up for that in a big way in the micronutrient department.
 Vitamin C, Vitamin K, Vitamin A, and many more – plus plenty of minerals like calcium from the fresh ocean waves.